A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 Elizabeth Schuyler Hamilton was far more than the wife of Founding Father Alexander Hamilton!
 From her work building schools and orphanages to raising funds for the Washington Monument, Eliza — who outlived her husband by fifty years — was a determined and resilient force for change in her time.
 This well-researched picture book biography is framed as a letter from Eliza to her as-yet-unborn great-granddaughter, and accented with exquisite illustrations that mirror 18th century American paintings, elegantly illuminating the life and influence of this extraordinary woman.

-As a girl, Isabella was born enslaved.
+As a girl, Isabella was born into slavery but but possessed a mind and a vision that knew no bounds.
 She was never taught to read or write, and she was separated from her mother, brothers, and sisters — and then, when she was older, from her children.
 But she knew she, like every person, deserved to be free.
 And her vision of her future led her to take a new name: Sojourner Truth.
-This luminous picture book biography captures Truth's strength and perseverance, as well as the towering spirit that allowed her to create a path for healing — one which we are still walking today.
+This luminous picture book biography captures Truth's strength and perseverance as it tells the story of this giant in the struggle for civil rights.

 Roberta Gibb loved to run, but when she applied for the 1966 Boston Marathon, she was told she couldn't enter — everyone knew a woman couldn't run that far.
 But Roberta had run that far, many times!
 So to prove her point, she covered her hair with a hoodie, threw on her brother's Bermuda shorts... and ran onto the course.
 To her delight, the male runners cheered her on — as she became the first woman to ever complete the Boston Marathon!
 This inspiring chapter book from the You Should Meet early reader series introduces a sports pioneer who changed the world for women runners.